Freedom in the World

 F. Rule of Law: 9 / 16

 The judicial branch is independent, though subject to some political pressure and corruption.
 Rising crime rates have produced a severe backlog in the court system.
 Corruption in the police force, which is often drug-related, is endemic, and inefficiencies result in the dismissal of some criminal cases.
-Despite the efforts of human rights groups, Trinidad and Tobago is the only country in the region that imposes a mandatory death sentence for murder.
+Trinidad and Tobago has a mandatory death sentence for murder on the books, though no one has been executed since 1999.
 Most prisons are severely overcrowded.

 Most abuses by the authorities go unpunished.
-An October 2011 Amnesty International report criticized the use of excessive force by police and noted that such violence was seldom investigated.
-Reports of police brutality still persist in 2013.
+A 2014 Amnesty International report continued to criticize the use of excessive force by police and the failure to investigate it.
+In December 2014, a video was released showing two police offers abusing a man in a wheelchair.

 G. Personal Autonomy and Individual Rights: 13 / 16

-Women hold 12 seats in the House of Representatives and 7 seats in the Senate.
+Women hold 12 seats in the House of Representatives and 6 seats in the Senate.
 Domestic violence remains a significant concern.
-A draft National Gender and Development Policy, which will provide a framework for promoting gender equality, was submitted to the Cabinet in 2012 for approval.
-Human rights groups have criticized the government’s unwillingness to address the discrimination and violence against LGBT (lesbian, gay, bisexual, and transgender) persons in Trinidad and Tobago.
-A proposed change to legislation that would extend death benefits of civil servants to include same-sex domestic partners was rejected in 2013.
+A draft National Gender and Development Policy was submitted to the Cabinet in 2012 but never approved.

 X = Score Received